-Mr. Groban counsels multinational corporations, as well as small and medium-sized businesses, on all aspects of U.S. immigration matters across a broad spectrum of industries, including technology, engineering, finance, e-commerce, logistics, advertising, consulting and healthcare.
+Matthew S. Groban serves as global immigration counsel to multinational corporations as well as small and medium-sized businesses across a broad spectrum of industries including technology, engineering, finance, e-commerce, logistics, manufacturing, chemical, advertising, pharmaceutical, consulting, and healthcare.
 He assists employers with developing global migration programs, including the policies, procedures and protocols so essential for their success.
-For organizations interested in tapping global talent more efficiently and cost-effectively, he helps them to assess their most favorable U.S. immigration options and then to secure the employment-based nonimmigrant and immigrant visas the employees need to work and remain in this country.
-In this regard, Mr. Groban has counseled employers to enhance the attractiveness of their growing global mobility programs by developing novel large-scale PERM labor certification programs, which act as important recruiting incentives by offering new employees a faster track to permanent residence and simultaneously help employers obtain substantial reductions in case cycle times, and significantly reduced costs.
-Finally, Mr. Groban advises employers on the significant compliance issues that are inherent in the U.S. immigration process, including Form I-9 completion and worksite enforcement.
+For organizations interested in tapping global talent efficiently and cost-effectively, he helps them assess their most favorable U.S. immigration options, then develops and implements the processes and protocols necessary to secure the employment-based nonimmigrant and immigrant visas the employees need to work and remain in this country.
+As immigration laws and policies evolve, Matt explains how these changes impact his clients and proposes solutions that enable them to obtain a competitive advantage.

 - Permanent Residency Applications: Designs, develops and implements novel, large-scale PERM programs, which can significantly reduce employer costs, fast track the green card process and improve the recruitment and retention of foreign nationals; Matt also focuses on EB-1 petitions for Extraordinary Ability, Outstanding Researchers and Multinational Managers as well as EB-2 and EB-3 petitions, based on either PERM labor certifications or national interest waivers